 she loves me

-"Girl, he called me again last night" she said to her girlfriend sitting one seat beyond her, "but I ain't gonna let him know what's up yet.
-"He fine, but you know how boys be doing."
+"Girl, he called me again last night" she said to her girlfriend sitting one seat beyond her, "but I'm not going let him know what's up yet.
+"He's fine, but you know how boys be doing."
 Her friend nodded and chimed in "Tell me about it, you let them know how you feel too fast and they be trying to take advantage."